 The terms of an announcement or a reference would usually be set out clearly in the agreement.
 This means that your employer will be required not to deviate from the agreed wording, even when giving oral references.

 Another term which is commonly negotiated is a clause which outlines the continuation of a benefit after termination of employment.
 This is particularly relevant when you are receiving a payment in lieu of your notice period.
 You may seek to continue private medical insurance or a company car, which can again be outlined specifically within the terms of the agreement.
 You should however be aware that benefits which are not part of the contractual entitlement during your notice period will be taken into account when calculating the tax free element of any compensation payment.
-You can find out more about the tax implications of the settlement agreement payment here.

 You may also wish to negotiate an entitlement to outplacement support in order to help you find alternative employment once you have left the company.
 This clause normally details who in particular will provide the support, how long they will provide the support for and up to what cost limit they will provide the support.